Helicopter Accidents

 Bad Weather

-Weather is a constant hazard in Gulf of Mexico helicopter operations, where conditions can change rapidly and fog, thunderstorms, and strong winds are common.
+Weather is a constant hazard in Gulf of Mexico operations.
 However, bad weather does not automatically mean no one is responsible for a crash.
-Operators and pilots have a legal duty to check weather forecasts before departure, monitor conditions during flight, and refuse to fly when conditions exceed safe operating limits.

-When a company pressures a pilot to fly despite unsafe weather to meet a production schedule, or when a pilot proceeds into conditions they were not trained to handle, liability can be established even if the weather itself was the proximate cause of the crash.
-Investigators will examine whether the flight should have been grounded in the first place.
+Operators and pilots have a legal duty to check forecasts and refuse to fly when conditions exceed safe operating limits.
+When a company pressures a pilot to fly despite unsafe weather to meet a production schedule, liability can be established even if the weather itself was the immediate cause of the crash.

 Problems on the Platform or Landing Zone